dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 #### External vs. Internal Links

 **Internal Links**

-Via the internal links of website, search engines can get a good idea about the structure of your web pages
+Via the internal links of your website, search engines can get a good idea of the structure of your web pages across your website.

 1. <i>**Navigational Links**</i>:
 * The links for your main sections (pages) and subsections of your website